 Anyway, here are the different ways to play snake.

 If you’re really missing the good old Nokia brick days, back when a phone could fall down three flights of stairs and break the floor at the bottom instead of cracking its screen, then Snake ‘97 is the mobile game for you.

-Not only does it emulate the good old green-screen classic version of the game, complete with partially peeled-off screen protector and flecks in the display, it even fills half of your screen with an emulation of the phone itself.
-Enjoy a real dose of nostalgia with classic maps, dot-matrix display, and monotone sounds.
+Not only does it emulate the good old green-screen classic version of the game, complete with a partially peeled-off screen protector and flecks in the display, it even fills half of your screen with an emulation of the phone itself.
+Enjoy a real dose of nostalgia with classic maps, a dot-matrix display, and monotone sounds.

 Another nostalgic adventure, Snake Game takes you through multiple generations of the classic title itself, from the dot-matrix display era through to the smooth, multicoloured serpent.